lattera/articles/freebsd/2018-10-27_jailed_bhyve/article.md

 1. Full RELRO (RELRO + BIND_NOW) is fully applied (HardenedBSD enhancement)
 1. SafeStack is applied to the application (HardenedBSD enhancement)
+1. Jailed (FreeBSD feature written by HardenedBSD)
+1. Virtual memory protected with guard pages (FreeBSD feature written by HardenedBSD)
 1. Capsicum is fully applied (FreeBSD feature)
-1. Jailed (FreeBSD feature written by HardenedBSD)

 Bad guys are going to have a hard time breaking out of the userland components of bhyve on HardenedBSD. :)